222115222Murovhi/222115222Murovhi/README.md

 - 👋 Hi, I’m Murovhi Phathutshedzo
-- 👀 I’m interested in footnall, coding
+- 👀 I’m interested in football, coding
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on Artificial intelligence
 - 📫 How to reach me ...